danielone8/dyn-deo-dags/README.md

-# DEO Structure MCMC for sampling DAGs
+# Dynamic DEO Structure MCMC for sampling DAGs
  This repository contains a Jupyter notebook where functions for sampling DAGs (using a costumizable structure MCMC) are implemented.
-The sampler can use different types of parallel tempering schemes.
+The sampler can use different types of parallel tempering schemes, with fixed temperatures, tuned temperatures that become fixed after a defined number of tuning iterations or temperatures that are constantly tuned (dynamic tuning).

  ### Types of moves
 The structure MCMC can use 3 different types of moves: